siddharthmudgal/historicalchef/README.md

 2. CreatedAt is stored as timestamp in the database as requested in the question.

    1. However, the search records utilizes a date format in the created at field ( 09-05-2021 )
+   2. Date format for search : DD-MM-YYYY
-   2. Please note that there is a subtle different from the question.
+   3. Please note that there is a subtle different from the question.
 In the search criteria the date passed must contain double digits for date and month, as opposed to an example in the question.
+      1. This is an easy to do conversion if required, I assumed this is not part of the scope of the test.

 3. Responsibilities have been split into different layers